 Underwater World Set Design Illustration

-This was part of an R&D sequence that didn’t end up in the show (while beautiful these jellyfish are a little bit sinister for you children).
-The illustrations were completed in Affinity and the animation in After Effects using character rig for the jellyfish body and tendrils.
+This was part of an R&D sequence that didn’t end up in the show (while beautiful, these jellyfish are a little sinister for the children).
+The illustrations were completed in Affinity Designer and the animation in After Effects, using character rigging for the jellyfish body and tendrils.
 The swarm of jellyfish was generated with Trapcode’s Particular.
 Lighting with CoPilot’s Optical Flares.

-After Effects render of set up test for one of the illustrated scenes showing a magical twilight forest setting of Waltzing.
+After Effects render of set up test for one of the illustrated scenes showing a magical twilight forest setting for Waltzing episode.

 Extended set design of the SplashDance Tiger Roar episode.